Beyond Top Activations: Efficient and Reliable Crowdsourced Evaluation of Automated Interpretability: Large-Scale Crowdsourced Study

 Many different methods have been introduced to explain neurons in vision models.
-Due to limited budget, we are unable to compare all these method on our crowdsourced study, so we first perform an automated evaluation to find the best methods to include in the crowdsourced study.
-For automated evaluation we use the SigLIP based simulation with correlation scoring introduced by \cite{oikarinen2024linear}.
+Due to limited budget, we are unable to compare all these methods on our crowdsourced study, so we first perform an automated evaluation to find the best methods to include in the crowdsourced study.

 \textbf{Explanation Complexity:} Some methods explain a single neuron as a combination of concepts.
-For example \cite{mu2021compositional, bykov2023labeling} use a logical composition of explanations, such as "dog OR cat", while \cite{oikarinen2024linear} proposes describing neurons as a linear combination of concepts such as "$2.7\cdot \text{dog} + 1.5 \cdot \text{cat}$" A more complex explanation is typically more accurate, but it is harder to understand, and more expensive to evaluate as it requires labels for each of the concepts involved in the explanation.
-We use the length $l$ to indicate explanation complexity, where $l$ is the number of unique concepts in the explanation.
+For example \cite{mu2021compositional, bykov2023labeling} use a logical composition of explanations, such as "dog OR cat".
+For fairness and simplicity, in our main experiments we focus on explanations with only one concept $l=1$, but we also conduct an automated evaluation of complex experiments in Appendix \ref{app:complex_explanations}.

+For automated evaluation we use the SigLIP based simulation with correlation scoring introduced by \cite{oikarinen2024linear}, see Appendix \ref{app:automated_eval_details} for details.
+The results of this automated evaluation are shown in Table \ref{tab:siglip_sim_len1}.

-For fairness we split the explanations into two groups, simple explanations where $l=1$ and complex explanations with $l>1$.
-Table \ref{tab:siglip_sim_len1} shows comparison of different simple explanations, while Table \ref{tab:siglip_sim_complex} compares complex explanation methods.
-Overall we can see Linear Explanations \cite{oikarinen2024linear} produce the highest correlation scores.
+Overall we can see Linear Explanations \cite{oikarinen2024linear}(even when restricted to a single concept) produces the highest correlation scores.
 Other well performing methods include INVERT \cite{bykov2023labeling} and CLIP-Dissect \cite{oikarinen2023clip}, followed by recent language model based explanations MAIA \cite{shaham2024multimodal} and DnD\cite{bai2025interpret}.
 We observed that Broden based methods \cite{netdissect2017, mu2021compositional, la2023towards} overall performed relatively poorly, likely because their concept sets do not include the relevant higher level concepts such as animal species needed to describe later neurons of ImageNet models.

-\subsection{Crowdsourced evaluation}
+\subsection{Crowdsourced Evaluation}